TikTok influencer guilty of murdering her mother’s lover over blackmail attempt

 Before remanding them into custody, judge Timothy Spencer KC warned them: “You know the sentence will be very serious.”

-He thanked the jury, made up of five men and seven women, and excused them from jury duty for the next 30 years.
+He thanked the jury, and excused them from further jury duty for the next 30 years.